-The following is a guest post from Katie of Girl Meets Nourishment, who is sharing her delightful recipe for Blueberry & Peach Cobbler – thank you Katie!
+The following is a guest post from my friend Katie, who is sharing her delightful recipe for Blueberry & Peach Cobbler – thank you Katie!

 Summer is in full swing!